JarvisSan22/OPC-N3_python/README.md

 Update the RPI3 name (RPINAME)

-operation location (LOC), desired MODE: "LOG" or "GPS".
+operation location (LOC), desired MODE: "LOG" or "GPS" or "TEST".
 "LOG" is for static site recording to csv, "GPS" added the lat, lon and altitude to csv allowing for mobile usage.
+"TEST" will create a new data file ever time "start.py" is run

 RUNNING sensors (RUNSEN) (Note: multiple OPC sensors can be added) The connection ports (RUNPORTS), if your not sure what port it is 'cd /dev/' then unplug and replug the OPC cable